MrMiniou/ICS4U_2021-2022/ICS4U/Days 08-09/Note 4 - Recursion.md

 Another classic example of a recursive function is the factorial operation, which is denoted by an exclamation mark.
 The value *n!* is the product of all the natural numbers up to and including *n*.
 The definition is *n! = n \* (n-1)*, *0! = 1! = 1*, *n ∈ ℕ*.

-You could write a method to calculate *n!* like this:
+We could write a method to calculate *n!* like this:
 ```java
 /**
  * This method takes an integer n and returns the value of n!